 Water, water everywhere.

-The water table at Habitot is legend and the primary reason you should always bring a change of clothes.
+The water table at Habitot is legendary and the primary reason you should always bring a change of clothes.
 Yes, your small one can wear an oilcloth apron, but stuff’s gonna happen.
 And it’s wonderful!

 Water shoes and swimsuits are not a bad idea.